mengmingliang/LeetCode-1/README.md

 To host Java Solutions to problems from LeetCode(https://leetcode.com/problemset/algorithms/).
 I Will try to revise the solutions once new problem or new testing case occurs.
+Since I do not run .java files, they are formatted with markdowns to help compressing code in blog format.

 | Squence | Problem       | Level			| Language  |
 |:-------:|:--------------|:---------------|:---------:|